Mysore_Palace

 Lakshmi Vilas Palace, Vadodara

 Spread over 500 acres of land, Lakshmi Vilas Palace in Vadodara is the largest private residence in the world, which is 4 times the size of the majestic Buckingham Palace, London.
 It was built in 1890 by Maharaja Sayaji Rao the third at a total cost of 1, 80, 000 GBP, making it the costliest palace of its times.
 Designed by Major Charles Mant, the palace was built in Maratha and Indo-Saracenic style of architecture.
 It is the largest palaces in Gujarat and among the most spectacular royal palaces in India which can be visited as part of Gujarat Tour Packages.
-Known for its beautiful architecture and rich interiors, it still serves as the residence of the Gaekwads, the royal family of Vadodara.
+Known for its beautiful architecture and rich interiors, it still serves as the residence of the Gaekwads, the royal family of Vadodara, among the top places to visit near Ahmedabad.
 Within the palace complex lies several buildings, including banquet halls, palaces and a museum that features an eclectic collection of paintings and artifacts from across the world.
 There is also a golf course in the grounds, built by Maharaja Pratap Singh in 1930.
 This palace remains open from 9.30 AM to 5 PM, closed on every Monday and on public holidays.

 City Palace, Udaipur